Information about Wheat in cuisine around the world.

 Wheat is particularly common in the cuisine of: Japan, Italy, France, Egypt, Spain, Germany, Morocco, Turkey, United States, Brazil, China, India, Portugal, Lebanon, Russia, Ireland, Saudi Arabia, Jordan

-Seafood or vegetables that have been battered and deep-fried.
-The batter is light and crispy, made with cold water and minimal mixing.
-Liquid nitrogen tempura pioneered by Tempura Motoyoshi represents 2025's innovative frontier.
+Seafood or vegetables battered and deep-fried.
+The batter stays light and crisp because it's made with cold water and barely stirred.
+Tempura Motoyoshi has taken it somewhere new with a liquid nitrogen method.

-Breaded and deep-fried pork cutlet served with shredded cabbage, rice, and tonkatsu sauce (sweet-savory blend of fruits, vegetables, and spices).
-The premium version uses kurobuta (Berkshire black pork) with exceptional marbling.
-Invented in Tokyo in 1899, tonkatsu represents Japan's Meiji-era Western cuisine adaptation.
+A breaded, deep-fried pork cutlet served with shredded cabbage, rice, and tonkatsu sauce, a sweet-savory blend of fruit, vegetables, and spices.
+The premium version uses well-marbled kurobuta (Berkshire black pork).
+It dates to Tokyo in 1899, one of the dishes Japan reworked from Western cooking during the Meiji era.

-Thick, chewy wheat flour noodles served hot in dashi-based broth or cold with dipping sauce (tsuyu).
-Regional variations abound: Sanuki udon (Kagawa) is firm and square-cut, Hakata udon (Fukuoka) is soft, Inaniwa udon (Akita) is thin and elegant.
-Toppings range from simple green onions to tempura shrimp, beef, or curry.
+Thick, chewy wheat noodles, served hot in a dashi broth or cold with a dipping sauce called tsuyu.
+The regional styles differ a lot: Sanuki udon from Kagawa is firm and square-cut, Hakata udon from Fukuoka is soft, and Inaniwa udon from Akita is thin and delicate.
+Toppings go from a scattering of green onion to tempura shrimp, beef, or curry.

 Traditional Neapolitan pizza with a soft, thin base topped with San Marzano tomatoes, mozzarella cheese, fresh basil, and olive oil.
 UNESCO-protected tradition since 2017.